Modular representation theory of affine and cyclotomic Yokonuma-Hecke algebras: Abstract

 \section{Abstract}

-We give an equivalence between a module category of the affine Yokonuma-Hecke algebra (associated with the group $\mathbb{Z}/r\mathbb{Z}$) and its suitable counterpart for a direct sum of tensor products of affine Hecke algebras of type $A$.
-We then develop several applications of this result.
-In particular, the simple modules of the affine Yokonuma-Hecke algebra and of its associated cyclotomic algebra are classified over an algebraically closed field of characteristic $p$ when $p$ does not divide $r$.
-The modular branching rules for these algebras are obtained, and they are further identified with crystal graphs of integrable modules for quantum affine algebras.
+We explore the modular representation theory of affine and cyclotomic Yokonuma-Hecke algebras.
+We provide an equivalence between the category of finite dimensional representations of the affine (resp. cyclotomic) Yokonuma-Hecke algebra and that of an algebra which is a direct sum of tensor products of affine Hecke algebras of type $A$ (resp.
+Ariki-Koike algebras).
+As one of the applications, the irreducible representations of affine and cyclotomic Yokonuma-Hecke algebras are classified over an algebraically closed field of characteristic $p$.
+Secondly, the modular branching rules for these algebras are obtained; moreover, the resulting modular branching graphs for cyclotomic Yokonuma-Hecke algebras are identified with crystal graphs of irreducible integrable representations of affine Lie algebras of type $A.$